 Narelle Kennedy AM is a pioneer of research into the realities of business innovation, particularly its human dimensions.
 Her work has provided the evidence to allow all organisations to innovate, not just high tech elites.
 Narelle operates her own research and consulting company, The Kennedy Company Pty Ltd. She founded and led the pioneering, business-backed research think tank, the Australian Business Foundation as CEO for over 15 years.

 Timothy spends his time connecting, developing and facilitating purpose based strategy, innovation and cultural change.
 He believes in the power of business as a force for change and leveraging the capabilities of individuals to develop powerful ideas.
 Timothy is a systems thinker, innovator, designer and loves creating change with others.
 Timothy has held senior strategy and advisory roles in both Australia and the UK.

 View Timothy on LinkedIn

-Carolyn has a distinguished public service career, having held senior directorship positions in the Western Australian and Victorian public services, including in Victoria the Environmental Protection Authority, Department of Consumer Affairs, the Alpine Resorts Commission, the Department of Planning and Environment, the Department of Local Government and The Department of the Treasury.
-While in the Western Australian Public Works Department she was awarded a Churchill Fellowship for study overseas.
+Carolyn has a distinguished public service career, having held senior directorship positions in the Western Australian and Victorian public services, including in Victoria the Environmental Protection Authority, Department of Consumer Affairs, the Alpine Resorts Commission, the Department of Planning and Environment, the Department of Local Government and the Department of the Treasury.
+While in the Western Australian Public Works Department, Carolyn was awarded a Churchill Fellowship for study overseas.
 She has been Chair of National Health and Medical Research Council and Standards Association of Australia committees, and President of the Australian Acoustical Society.
 More recently, Carolyn has run her own company, consulting on the strategic sourcing of human resources services.

 View Carolyn on LinkedIn